top of page

 1. What is the polyp detection rate of the practitioner performing my colonoscopy?

-2. Will I be able to see documentation, such as a picture of the cecum, that my colonoscopy has covered my entire colon?
+2. Will I receive documentation, including a picture of the cecum (end of the colon), showing that my colonoscopy has covered my entire colon and is complete?

 How is a colonoscopy done?